hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 ## MACS2
 A commonly used tool for identifying transcription factor binding sites is named [Model-based Analysis of ChIP-seq (MACS)](https://github.com/taoliu/MACS).
 The [MACS algorithm](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) captures the influence of genome complexity to evaluate the significance of enriched ChIP regions.
-Although it was developed for the detection of transcription factor binding sites it is also suited for larger regions.
+Although it was developed for the detection of transcription factor binding sites, it is also suited for larger regions.
 MACS improves the spatial resolution of binding sites through **combining the information of both sequencing tag position and orientation.**

 We will be using the newest version of this tool, **MACS2**.
 The **underlying algorithm for peak calling remains the same as before**, but it comes with some enhancements in functionality.
 The MACS/MACS2 workflow is depicted below.
 In this lesson, we will describe the steps in more detail.